Skip to content

 .WithIdempotency();

 That’s the whole opt-in.
-The kit’s IdempotencyEndpointFilter runs before the handler and after the response is generated:
+The kit’s IdempotencyEndpointFilter (an IEndpointFilter) wraps the handler:

-1. Before: read Idempotency-Key header.
-If present, build (tenant, route, key) cache key.
-Check the cache.
+1. Before: read the Idempotency-Key header.
+If present, build the cache key idem:t:{tenant}:{key} (tenant from the caller’s tenant claim, "global" when absent) and probe the cache.

-3. If not: invoke the handler.
-After the response is written, capture status code + body and store under the cache key with a TTL.
+3. If not: invoke the handler, then store the serialized result + status code under the cache key with a TTL.

 Configuration